Luthaf/Jumos.jl/doc/simulations/create-simulations.rst

 .. function:: set_forces_computation(sim, forces_computer)

-    Set the simulation alorithm for forces computation to ``forces_computer``.
+    Sets the simulation algorithm for forces computation to ``forces_computer``.

 .. function:: add_check(sim, check)

-    Add a :ref:`check <simulation-checks>` to the simulation check list.
-If the check is already present, a warning is issued.
+    Adds a :ref:`check <simulation-checks>` to the simulation check list and issues a warning if the check is already present.

     Usage example: